-McDonald's CEO surprise exit throws long-term vision into doubt: analysts
+McDonald's CEO surprise exit throws long-term vision into doubt: Analysts

 "Our experience leads us to take a more cautionary view noting the potential lack of momentum and time involved in formalizing a new team," analyst Miller Regan said.

-Kempczinski has inherited the top spot at the world's largest fast-food chain when its struggling to bring in more customers at its restaurants amid a shift to healthier food choices and delivery apps available at their finger tips.
+Kempczinski has inherited the top spot at the world's largest fast-food chain when it is struggling to bring in more customers at its restaurants amid a shift to healthier food choices and delivery apps available at their fingertips.

 McDonald's has spent billions to modernize stores, add digital kiosks and automate parts of the ordering process as part of its turnaround plan under Easterbrook, who took over as the CEO in 2015.